microsoft/pai/manual/cluster-admin/installation-guide.md

 git clone https://github.com/microsoft/pai.git
 git checkout pai-1.0.y  # change to a different branch if you want to deploy a different version cd pai/contrib/kubespray
-/bin/bash requirement.sh -m /path/to/master.csv -w /path/tp/worker.csv -c /path/to/config
+/bin/bash requirement.sh -m /path/to/master.csv -w /path/to/worker.csv -c /path/to/config
 ```

-Since all worker machines should have GPU driver installed, you might wonder which version of GPU driver you should install.
+Since all worker machines should have GPU driver installed, you might wonder which version of GPU driver you should use.
 Please refer to [FAQs](./installation-faqs-and-troubleshooting.md#installation-faqs) for this question.

 ### Start Installation